devrel-workshop/101-AI-and-py/docs/02-application.md

 Here you find all steps to create and run an image to create an application based on the previous trained the model (with AI Training).

+### Script creation

+ℹ️ You can access to the solutions in the folder [src/app/solution](../src/app/solution) ℹ️

+Follow the instructions in the [/src/app/app.py](../src/app/app.py) file to add code to create an application using the model.

+If you need to debug your Python application you can run locally your app.
+To run your application locally:
+	- install dependencies: `pip install -r requirements.txt`
+	- set the environment variables:
+		- `export WORK_PATH=./photo/`
+	- run the training: `streamlit run train.py`

 ### Image build

 The Python script need to access to the following path `/workspace/attendee`.